It all depends what kind of place you are looking for: city or "rural".

 Are you in 20's looking for city life and convenience?
 30-50's with family for cultural experience?

 I was born in Seoul and have been traveling abroad since 80's and wouldn't want to live there now because it's a typical big city

 (like Tokyo, London, NY) with heavy traffic, fast life style, too materialistic and caught up with convenient stuff instead of Natural aspects.

 If you like a smaller rural area like myself, try Chun cheon, Pyung taek.(both are near Seoul within 1.5 hr of driving)

 Enjoy ROK and have lots of Korean food for me.

 Wow, good explanation Jeanne Marie Joubert.
-I was in Busan for 10 day, it was amazing, I would like to return. almost 5 years agoAnswered by Humberto Herrera via WorldNomads.com
+I was in Busan for 10 day, it was amazing, I would like to return. about 5 years agoAnswered by Humberto Herrera via WorldNomads.com

 Uijongbu is a really good place to live.
 The Shin do branew apartments are very nice !
 It's rather expensive but a lot if military families live there so you'll see a lot of English speaking people there about 5 years agoAnswered by Lee via WorldNomads.com